Strift/portfolio/content/blog/vibe-coding-tutorial.md

 I’ll be passing this off to an engineering LLM that will be told to complete one task at a time, allowing me to test in between.
 ```

-Save this as `tasks.md` in your project folder, and you’re set.
+Save the output as `tasks.md` in your project folder, and you’re set.

 ## Building incrementally with your AI assistant